lauralouiset/weather-me-this/weather-me-this/readme.md

 - bind the values into files to populate our templates - CHECK
 - use redirection to make the search field work - check
 - GET / POST requests - check
+-- decide which information to extract and where to put it - CHECK -- repopulate new data into code - CHECK

 - DATE info -- add getDate function to Forecast

--- decide which information to extract and where to put it -- repopulate new data into code

 - pop up modals